crcn/caplet.js/README.md

 - Scales.
 Concepts have been used in various apps consisting of ~30k LOC.
 - Simple.
 You just have models & collections.
 Nothing else to learn.
 - Familiar.
 Caplet isn't too inventive.
-If you're familiar with Symphony, Mongoose, or Ember, then Caplet shouldn't be tough to learn.
+If you're familiar with [Symfony](http://symfony.com/), [Mongoose](http://mongoosejs.com/), or [Ember](http://emberjs.com/), then Caplet shouldn't be tough to learn.
 - Obvious.
 It's easier to reconsile how your application should be structured if the only thing you have to deal with are `models` & `collections`.
 - Encapsulated.
 Caplet was design to encourage you to focus how your models & collections relate to one other versus how they relate to other parts of your application - this includes views, and even the API.
 This allows you to:
  - Re-use your models for other applications - web/desktop/server-side.